top of page

 Happy Everyday English Theme 1: Animals

-In this lesson software, your English students learn and practice 8 different animals.
-This lesson has over 20 different no prep ESL games and practice activities that you can choose from when teaching.
-It includes a new word introduction and a lesson presentation.
+In this lesson software, your English students will learn and practice 8 different animals.
+The lesson offers more than 20 engaging ESL games and activities that require no preparation, providing you with plenty of options for teaching.
+It also features a new word introduction and an interactive lesson presentation.

 Keywords: dog, cat, bird, fish, panda,